 Since the last round of bilateral meetings in Ankara, in September 2021, the talks have not been upgraded beyond the level of deputy foreign ministers, as expected.
 That gave the impression that the long-waited rapprochement between Egypt and Turkey has fallen into another gap of hopelessness.

 However, Cairo and Ankara need to understand that, whether they like it or not, they are codependent neighbors in a very complicated geography.
 Through positive pragmatic cooperation, especially in the economic and military sectors, they can grow rich and powerful in a miraculous way.
-Europe’s starvation for the Mediterranean gas, during the Russia-Ukraine war, and the increasing demand on military armament in the Middle East after the United States withdrawal, are two areas where Turkey and Egypt can perfectly use to their own benefit.
+Europe’s starvation for the Mediterranean gas, during the Russia-Ukraine war, and the increasing demand for military armament in the Middle East after the United States' withdrawal, are two areas that Turkey and Egypt can perfectly use to their own benefit.

-On the other hand, the personal prejudices of the Turkish and the Egyptian leaderships are making reconciliation between the two states almost impossible.
-None of them wants to appear weak in the eyes of their public citizens, who had been dragged into the state-level conflict through the pitiless media wars that continued to boil between the two countries for more than seven years.
-A large sector of the Egyptian and Turkish citizens, who are obviously dominated by their emotions not their brains, are watching the reconciliation process as if they are watching a football match; waiting for the loser team to bow and cry on the feet of the winning team.
-The political leaders of Cairo and Ankara need to free themselves from their citizens’ emotionally-blinded expectations so they can get the reconciliation accomplished on realistic and pragmatic basis.
+On the other hand, the personal prejudices of the Turkish and the Egyptian leadership are making reconciliation between the two states almost impossible.
+None of them wanted to appear weak in the eyes of their public citizens, who had been dragged into the state-level conflict through the pitiless media wars that continued to boil between the two countries for more than seven years.
+A large sector of the Egyptian and Turkish citizens, who are obviously dominated by their emotions, not their brains, are watching the reconciliation process as if they are watching a football match; waiting for the loser team to bow and cry on the feet of the winning team.
+The political leaders of Cairo and Ankara need to free themselves from their citizens’ emotionally blinded expectations so they can get the reconciliation accomplished on a realistic and pragmatic basis.